Have you ever thought about what it takes to run a marathon?

 The closer I got to today, the more pressure I felt to catch up on the training that I had missed out on.

 Having three beautiful girls (Carly – Wife, Lilly and Layla – Daughters) in my family, definitely keeps me busy.
-We lead a very busy lifestyle with plenty of social events and jobs which keep Carly and me away from home more that we would like.
+We lead a very busy lifestyle with plenty of social events and jobs which keep Carly and me away from home more than we would like.

 This just adds to the pressure, but pressure is what motivates me and pushes me further.
 I know this, which I why I deliberately put myself in these situations.